A charge can be declined by the credit card's issuing bank at any time and can happen for a variety of reasons.

 When a charge is submitted, the issuing bank looks at various different signals including spending habits, account balance, and card information such as expiration date and CVC to determine whether or not to accept the charge.

-All transactions are processed by a third party (in other words, not by Viki).
 When any of these signals fail validation, it's because the bank is relaying that the information does not match the one it has on file, or the card is blocked for international purchases.

 Here are some examples of cases where a transaction might fail: